Fergus-MW/streamlit-session-cookie/README.md

 ## License

-MIT License - feel free to use this code in your own projects.
+Apache 2.0 License - feel free to use this code in your own projects.

 ## Acknowledgments